 Robust disagreement is a hallmark of creative, effective workplace teams.
-Couples can have big fights and frequent conflict yet still have healthy, fulfilling, and lasting relationships.
-It’s not discord itself that determines if the relationship survives and thrives, it’s how you disagree.
+Couples can have big fights and frequent conflicts yet still have healthy, fulfilling, and lasting relationships.
+It’s not discord itself that determines if the relationship survives and thrives; it’s how you disagree.

 Attend to the space between